 Some shrubs for the landscape are used strictly for their pleasant aromas.
 These include:

-- Lilac shrubs – Lilacs are well known for their fragrant, lilac-colored blooms but they are also available in white and yellow varieties as well.
-These shrubs have compact forms and those that can get quite tall.
+- Lilac shrubs – Lilacs are well known for their fragrant, lilac-colored blooms but they are also available in white and yellow varieties.
+These shrubs have both compact forms and those that can get quite tall.
 Lilacs do well when massed together for screening or as backgrounds for borders.
 These shrubs can also stand on their own as specimen plantings.

 - Witch hazel – While witch hazel looks more like a tree than a shrub, it is definitely meant to be seen as well as smelled.
 The yellow, fall blooms enable it to blend in nicely with a background of evergreens and should be placed somewhere nearby so its sweet scent can be enjoyed.